Murder Attorney: Homicide crimes in Minnesota

 - Self-Defense and Defense-of-Another

 The prosecuting attorneys do the opposite.
-So, they seek the most damning theory that their facts can possibly support.
+So, they seek the most damning theory that their facts can support.

 The Search for the Truth